Submission to BNSW: The Greater Sydney Bike Trail

 The GSBT has achieved significant mainstream recognition, evidenced by a two-page spread in the Sydney Morning Herald, a popular Bicycle NSW feature, and a dedicated article in RideOn Magazine.

-5. Multi-Modal Support & Economic Impact
+5. Multi-Modal Integration & Economic Impact

-6. Strategic Conclusion: The Flagship for NSW
+6. Strategic Recommendation: A Flagship Project for Sydney and NSW

 Supporting Evidence: